CURRICULUM & REQUIREMENTS

 Students must complete six credits by registering in two classes from the following list.

 This course equips participants with the cognitive tools and methodological rigor essential for excelling in the dynamic arena of technology-driven ventures.
-Through empirical problem-solving, rigorous analysis of innovation commercialization pathways, cultivation of a scientifically grounded entrepreneurial mindset, engagement with domain experts, and dedicated scientific inquiry, students develop competencies deeply rooted in evidence-based decision-making and hypothesis testing.
-The course will provide students with an overview of key subjects that will aid the new venture development process, such as intra/entrepreneurship, innovation management, market size, positioning, and customer analysis - all leading to a strong commercialization planning and Go-to-Market strategy as a deliverable.
-The program will also allow students to develop a number of ‘soft’ skills such as leadership, team development, conflict resolution, stakeholder management, project management in an intensive, experiential learning environment that includes regular pitches and feedback from peers, teaching team, and mentors.
-Mixed interdisciplinary teams of 3-5 students are self-formed around their interest areas, as the aim is not to work on the ‘science’ of the technology but on the value proposition and business model.
+Through analysis of innovation commercialization pathways, cultivation of a scientifically grounded entrepreneurial theories, , students develop competencies deeply rooted in evidence-based decision-making and hypothesis testing.
+The course will provide students with an overview of key subjects that will aid the new venture development process, such as intra/ entrepreneurship, innovation management, market size, positioning, and customer analysis - all leading to a strong commercialization planning and Go-to-Market strategy as a deliverable.
+The program will also allow students to reflect on ‘soft’ skills such as leadership, team development, conflict resolution, stakeholder management, project management in an intensive, experiential learning environment that includes regular pitches and feedback from peers, teaching team, and mentors.
+Mixed interdisciplinary teams of students is formed with the aim is not to work on the ‘science’ of the technology but on the value proposition and business model.
 This would include a strong understanding of the business aspects necessary for launching a new product or service through a new or existing venture in the Kingdom of Saudi Arabia.
-Knowledge is acquired through the process of doing, including understanding a technology’s potential competitive advantage, business sustainability, revenue and cost streams deriving from commercialization, and knowledge of the industry value chain.
+Knowledge is acquired through the process of doing, including understanding a technology’s potential competitive advantage, business sustainability, revenue and and cost streams deriving from commercialization, and knowledge of the industry value chain.

 Building on the foundational knowledge gained in TIE211, this course equips students with the skills and strategies necessary to bring innovative ideas to market, whether in a startup or corporate environment.
 Students will learn to effectively manage the risks and uncertainties inherent in startups and radical innovation, while cultivating an entrepreneurial mindset essential for success.
 The course covers a range of critical topics including hypothesis testing, minimum viable product (MVP) validation, securing third-party funding, and navigating the complexities of business development.
 Through hands-on projects and case studies, students will gain experience in crafting compelling business plans, effectively pitching to investors, and bringing their innovative concepts to life.
 TIE211 is a prerequisite for this course, ensuring students possess the foundational knowledge to engage with the more advanced topics and concepts presented